Culture of Gjakova: Churches

-Church of St. Anton of Padova
+Church of St. Anthony of Padua

-The Church of St. Anton of Padova ("Ndou"), was built in 1931, located in the Catholic neighborhood, next to the Saint Pal Church and Saint Pjeter Church in Gjakova.
+The Church of St. Anthony of Padua ("Ndou") was built in 1931, located in the Catholic neighborhood, next to the Saint Pal Church and Saint Pjeter Church in Gjakova.
 It was previously called the Patter Mila church (Emilio a Cless), built in 1882, but later this church was totally destroyed.
 In 1931, Pater Lorenc Mazreku built the new church in the same location as the old church.
 It was renovated several times with the addition of dormitories, offices, and toilets, but it carefully preserved the concept, and architectural importance, of catholic churches.
 The Saint Ndou Church, being one of the oldest sacred buildings in Gjakovë, is an important architectural site in the city.
 During the Kosovo War in 1999 the church was subject to major damage done by Yugoslav Serb soldiers.

 Tekkes

 Most of the Tekkes belong to the Islamic Sufi Tarikat/orders like Rifai, Saadi, etc. There are many tekkes, while some are very interesting and unique in architectural concepts and their roles during history.
 The Big Autochepalous Balcanic Tekke is the oldest tekke of Saadi Tarikat in the whole Rumelia, dating from the origin of Gjakova town.
 Other important tekkes are: